 Another great thing that our clients specifically love about super-slow strength training is that it’s safer than other traditional strength training methods.
 While this method is high intensity, it is also low force, so it puts less unintended stress on the body.
 Super-slow strength training involves practicing repetitive movements with added resistance as slowly as possible.
 While it is expected to be high intensity and efficient, it’s not speedy.
 Moving slowly reduces force on the body and, in turn, saves your joints from being damaged.
 Super-slow strength training is great for those recovering from a previous injury or those who deal with chronic joint issues because it strengthens the muscles that support the joints without causing additional wear and tear.

-If you’d like to learn more about super-slow strength training, or to schedule a FREE intro session with us, contact us today!
+If you’d like to learn more about super-slow strength training, reach out today!
+Schedule a FREE intro session with a personal trainer at our Greenwich, CT or Long Island fitness studio in Syosset, NY.
 Exceptional customer service is our #1 core value.
 If you would like to talk to the owner and share feedback, please call Mindy Boyd at 619-674-7900 or email email@example.com.